Basic CARE OF THE Intact PENIS

 It's so Easy!

-How do you care for an intact penis?
+How do you care for the intact penis of a baby or child?

 "If intact, do not retract.
 Only clean what is seen."
 An external wipe during diaper changes and a dip in a warm bath is all that's needed.